Browse by Medical Category

 We may also refer patients to Mass General's Center for Pain Medicine or Cancer Center.

-The Palliative Care Service is committed to strengthening institutional support for students and fellow clinicians and establishing standards of clinical excellence in the field.
+The Division of Palliative Care & Geriatric Medicine is committed to strengthening institutional support for students and fellow clinicians and establishing standards of clinical excellence in the field.
 We promote operational changes to improve palliative-care practice throughout Mass General and beyond.
-For instance, as a result of our merger with the hospital's Medical Intensive Care Unit, palliative-care measures are now available to those patients